 Business Process diagrams are part of the Business Process Model and Notation (BPMN) standard and allow a modeler to document a business process, including the way the process starts, what work is performed and how it ends.
 Gateways and connecting lines determine the sequence of activities.
 Current state and Future state process models can be created and managed in Enterprise Architect.
-The diagrams can be organized into a process hierarchy allowing drill down from high level to lower level diagrams.
-BPMN is emerging as an important standard for modeling business processes and has gained much traction with business and technical communities.
-It can be automatically generated to the Business Process Execution Language (BPEL), which is an XML based language that can be ingested by a number of orchestration engines.
+The diagrams can be organized into a process hierarchy, allowing drill down from high level to lower level diagrams.
+BPMN has long been an important standard for modeling business processes and is widely used by business and technical communities.
+It can be automatically generated to the Business Process Execution Language (BPEL), which is an XML-based language that can be ingested by a number of orchestration engines.